 Employment is a powerful aspect of our lives and holds meaning beyond financial incentives; it provides a sense of purpose and gives us a sense of self.
 During the most difficult times, it is a healthy distracter that helps us through the day and often gives new perspective.
 Positive educational experiences prepare us for successful employment opportunities.
 So why separate education from employment?

 We have evidence-based models and rich research highlighting the importance of supported education and employment.
 I put forward that the next early intervention paradigm shift should focus on the integration, not separation, of these components, to help our youth achieve their universal goals.

 Luana R. Turner, Psy.D., is a psychologist at the UCLA Aftercare Research Program, a clinical research program for individuals experiencing a recent-onset of schizophrenia.
 Dr. Turner provides therapy, case management, conducts diagnostic evaluations, supervises interns, assists clients and loved ones in determining and accessing the best-fit treatment plan and is a clinical researcher at the UCLA Aftercare Research Program.
 Dr. Turner specializes in the Individual Placement and Support (IPS) model, providing training, consultation and supervision to individuals and organizations utilizing this model.

-Please join Luana, and other leading experts in the field including Wenche ten Velden Hegelstad, Daniëlle van Duin, Nanna Briem, Eóin Killackey, as she chairs the symposium on ‘Key for Recovery in Young People with First Episode Psychosis’ at the upcoming IEPA 11 International Conference on Early Intervention in Mental Health in Boston.
+Please join Luana, and other leading experts in the field including Wenche ten Velden Hegelstad, Daniëlle van Duin, Nanna Briem, Eóin Killackey, as she chairs the symposium on ‘Career Development: Can an Integrated IPS model work?’ at the upcoming IEPA 11 International Conference on Early Intervention in Mental Health in Boston.